cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 ### Stuck on "Loading..." / Crash to Desktop (CTD) when starting a game

+Cause #1) Open `Task Manager` on Windows -> Click the `(^) More Details` button if necessary -> Navigate to the `Details` tab.
+Please make sure Cemu.exe is not available in your process list before trying to run Cemu again - that it is otherwise fully closed.
+There is an issue recently where Cemu.exe can get stuck in the background which will cause issues for saving your games, running games, loading your shaderCache, and other problems.

+Cause #2) Open your Cemu folder and temporarily rename your `shaderCache` folder.
+This will allow you to test a fresh cache to see if the problem was related to the cache that was being used.
+If renaming the `shaderCache` folder did not help, ensure Cemu is fully closed and then rename your earlier `shaderCache` folder back to the name "shaderCache"; you will need to delete the one that was created by Cemu after you renamed your original copy.

-1. Accidentally loading an Update or DLC as a game by using `File` -> `Load` can cause this.
-Alternatively if you accidentally merged the Update or DLC into the Base Game, this will break the Base Game - it will need to be redumped from your Wii U and replaced.
-Ensure you're launching the game correctly or otherwise that Update and DLC data is being installed [properly](dumping#updatesdlc).
+Cause #3) Accidentally loading an Update or DLC as a game by using `File` -> `Load` can cause this.
+Alternatively if you accidentally merged the Update or DLC into the Base Game, this will break the Base Game - it will need to be [redumped](dumping-games) from your Wii U and replaced.
+Ensure you're launching the game correctly or otherwise that Update and DLC data is being installed [properly](installing-games#games-updates-and-dlc).

-1. This could be caused by a bad Base Game / Update / DLC copy.
-Try redumping the data from your Wii U again.
-Reinstalling any game data will not affect your saves.
+Cause #4) To continue off of Cause #3, this could be caused by an incomplete or otherwise corrupt dump of your Base Game / Update / DLC copy.
+Sometimes Dumping software just doesn't work the way it's intended to, but it's better than not having it available.
+Try [redumping](dumping-games) the data from your Wii U again - reinstalling any game data will not affect your saves.

-1. Illicitly obtained game data will also cause this to happen.
-Dumping your game data as covered in this guide is the only method that Cemu provides support for.
+Cause #5) Illicitly obtained game data will also cause this to happen.
+[Dumping](dumping-games) your game data is the only method that Cemu provides support for.

 ### "Error: This title is encrypted.
 To run this application ..."